Behind the Scenes of Upstart Hldgs's Latest Options Trends

-Whales with a lot of money to spend have taken a noticeably bullish stance on Upstart Hldgs.
+Investors with a lot of money to spend have taken a bearish stance on Upstart Hldgs (NASDAQ:UPST).

-Looking at options history for Upstart Hldgs (NASDAQ:UPST) we detected 45 trades.
+Today, Benzinga's options scanner spotted 51 uncommon options trades for Upstart Hldgs.

-If we consider the specifics of each trade, it is accurate to state that 46% of the investors opened trades with bullish expectations and 37% with bearish.
+The overall sentiment of these big-money traders is split between 41% bullish and 47%, bearish.

 What's The Price Target?

-Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $25.0 to $135.0 for Upstart Hldgs over the last 3 months.
+Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $20.0 to $135.0 for Upstart Hldgs during the past quarter.

 Insights into Volume & Open Interest